-For services that involve a small number of write requests but a great number of read requests, a single instance may not be able to resist the read pressure.
+This topic introduces SQL Server read-only instances.
+If your application initiates a small number of write requests but a large number of read requests, a single instance may not be able to resist the read pressure.
 As a result, services may be affected.
 To achieve the elastic expansion of the read ability and share the pressure of the database, you can create one or more read-only instances in a region.
 The read-only instances can handle massive read requests and increase the application throughput.

 - For RDS SQL Server, only the SQL Server 2017 Cluster (AlwaysOn) Edition supports read-only instances.